Iron Front: History

-A widely publicized election poster of the Social Democratic Party of Germany from 1932, with Three Arrows symbol representing resistance against monarchism, Nazism and Communism, and with the slogan "Against Papen (monarchist candidate), Hitler (Nazi candidate), Thälmann (Communist candidate)."
+Widely publicized 1932 election poster of the Social Democratic Party of Germany, with Three Arrows symbol representing resistance against monarchism, Nazism and Communism, and with the slogan "Against Papen (monarchist candidate), Hitler (Nazi candidate), Thälmann (Communist candidate)."

 The Iron Front was formed on 16 December 1931 in the Weimar Republic by the Social Democratic Party (SPD), along with the Allgemeiner Deutscher Gewerkschaftsbund (ADGB), the Allgemeiner freier Angestelltenbund (AfA-Bund), and the Reichsbanner Schwarz-Rot-Gold, and workers' sport clubs.
 The Iron Front was an "extraparliamentary" organisation chiefly opposed to the paramilitary organisations of both the fascist National Socialist German Workers Party (NSDAP), i.e. the Nazi Party, and the Communist Party of Germany (KPD) and established after leaders of the SPD conceded they could not abandon the streets to their enemies on the left and right.
-Composed of socialists, trade unionists, and republicans, its initial purpose was to defend democracy and counter the right-wing Harzburg Front.
+Composed of socialists, trade unionists, and republicans, its initial purpose was to defend democracy and counter the extreme-right Harzburg Front.

-Following the formation of the Iron Front, SPD politician Otto Wels clarified their priorities publicly, calling for heightened vigilance and disciplined militance; promoting social democratic unity and working class solidarity; presented workers as the defenders of the people's state; and identified the "social rights and cultural goals of the working class" with the republic and international peace.
+Following the formation of the Iron Front, SPD politician Otto Wels clarified their priorities publicly, calling for heightened vigilance, disciplined militance and promoted social democratic unity and working class solidarity.
+Wels presented workers as the defenders of the people's state and identified the "social rights and cultural goals of the working class" with the republic and international peace.
 The call was not for socialism, but for a social republic, and not for revolution, but for defence of the democratic state.
 The organization sought to engage the old Reichsbanner, the SPD youth organization, and labour and liberal groups, as a united front.
-About its formation, Karl Höltermann, chairman of the Reichsbanner, commented: "The year 1932 will be our year, the year of victory of the republic over its opponents.
+Regarding its formation, Karl Höltermann, chairman of the Reichsbanner, commented: "1932 will be our year, the year of victory of the republic over its opponents.
 Not one day nor one hour more do we want to remain on the defensive.
 We attack!
 Attack on the whole line!
 We must be part of the general offensive.
 Today we call - tomorrow we strike!"